Part 2: Crew of the Jago

 Rei came back with drinks for everyone and we continued eating.
 She made a lot of food and ended up eating most of it herself.
 I helped her clear away the dishes but she insisted she’d wash and put them away herself since I was still injured.

-Once I got there I ended up looking through the items in my closet and table.
+Once I got there I looked through the items in my closet and table.
 There were clothes in my closet, some for sleeping, some for day use, and even some for training.
 There were a couple drawers in my table with nothing in them but a writing stick.
 I took out the writing stick and twirled it in my hands.
 The table glowed for a moment.
 I wondered… then tried writing on the table.
 The words stuck to it like it would on regular paper.

 I haven’t written in a long time.
 Not many people know how to on Sola but I was lucky enough to find someone who did and they taught me a lot, including how to read and write.